jentao/ecommerce-project/APIDOC.md

 **Error Handling:**
 - Possible 400 (invalid request)
   - If missing params: `Invalid Params.`
+  - If the order has alredy been commented: `Already commented.`
 - Possible 500 (Server Error)
   - If something went wrong on the server: `An error occurred on the server.
 Try again later.`